 Have you ever wondered how your fridge works to keep things cold?

-Refrigerators use the principles of pressure, boiling and evaporating of a fluid in a circuit in the refrigeration pipework to remove heat and reduce the temperature inside the fridge.
+Refrigerators use the principles of pressure, condensing and evaporation of a fluid in a closed circuit to remove heat and reduce the temperature inside the fridge.

-Below you can see how the refrigerant is moved around the circuit to cool the space in the fridge.
+The fluid is called the refrigerant and the picture shows how it is moved around the circuit to cool the space in the fridge.

 Compressor: Gas at low pressure and low temperature enters the compressor.
 The gas is compressed to a higher pressure and its temperature rises (just like a bicycle pump which gets warmer pumping up a tyre).This uses electricity.